cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 However, **PEAP** uses a more secure authentication method called tunneled [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (**TLS**).
 This method establishes a secure connection between the device and the WAP using a **digital certificate**, and an encrypted tunnel protects the authentication process.
 This provides more robust protection against unauthorized access and is more resistant to attacks.

+#### At simple explanation (Authentication Protocols)

+LEAP and PEAP are two methods for securing wireless networks that help devices connect to Wi-Fi securely.

+🔹 LEAP uses a shared key for authentication, meaning the same key is used for both encryption and authentication.
+This method has lower security because if the key is compromised, hackers can easily access the network.

+🔹 PEAP uses a method called TLS, which creates an encrypted tunnel between the device and the modem (WAP).
+This method provides higher security as it uses a digital certificate and offers better protection against hacking attempts.

+Simply put, LEAP is like a simple lock with a shared key, so if someone finds the key, they can easily get in.
+But PEAP is like a high-security door with strong encryption, making it much harder to break in. 🚀🔐

 ### TACACS+

 In a wireless network, when a wireless access point (WAP) sends an authentication request to a [Terminal Access Controller Access-Control System Plus](https://www.ciscopress.com/articles/article.asp?p=422947&seqNum=4) (**TACACS+**) server, it is likely that the **entire request packet** will be encrypted to protect the confidentiality and integrity of the request.